Our Impact

 Advocacy for accelerated, equitable climate policies

-Advancing bidirectional charging: We’re leading the charge for clean, reliable, distributed energy in the California legislature, mobilizing nearly 200 organizations to support SB 233 (Skinner).
-This bill — the first of its kind in the nation — will allow California to leverage electric car and school bus batteries to keep the power on during climate disasters.
-We secured an editorial in the Los Angeles Times and an op-ed in the San Francisco Chronicle supporting this vision.
-In late 2023, Rep. Julia Brownley (D-California) introduced federal legislation modeled on SB 233.
+Enacting pioneering bidirectional charging policy: We led the charge for clean, reliable, distributed energy in the California legislature, mobilizing nearly 200 businesses and organizations to pass SB 59 (Skinner).
+This bill — the first of its kind in the nation — authorizes the California Energy Commission to require electric vehicles to have bidirectional charging capability.
+In the past two years, we’ve secured dozens of news stories highlighting the benefits of this vision, including an editorial in the Los Angeles Times and an op-ed in the San Francisco Chronicle.
+Putting more bidirectional EVs on the road will help California keep the lights on, clean the air, and lower prices for ratepayers.
+Governor Newsom signed SB 59 into law on September 27, 2024.

-Holding corporate climate polluters accountable: We activated thousands of our supporters to help pass a suite of bills holding corporate polluters accountable, including:
+Holding corporate climate polluters accountable: We mobilized thousands of our supporters to help pass a suite of bills holding corporate polluters accountable in 2023, including:

 Advancing clean, locally-controlled energy: We played a pivotal role in scaling Community Choice Energy across California, bringing clean, affordable, reliable energy to more than 11 million people.
 Most recently, we helped bring Community Choice Energy to Stockton, a huge step forward for the Central Valley’s energy future.